In this post we’re going to show you how to trace sewing patterns!

 – a sewing pattern (duh!)

-– tracing paper (we like the dotted pattern paper)
+– tracing paper (we like dot and cross pattern paper)

 – a brightly coloured felt tip pen